 The Dean's Advisory Committee on Health and Well-being gathers information, organizes and sponsors events related to wellness, seeks opportunities to provide mental health support, and advises the Dean of Health on direction and initiatives related to health and well-being for all members of the Faculty.
 For more information about ongoing health and well-being initiatives being led by the committee, please see the Health and well-being webpage.

 The Association of Health Students Undergraduate Members (AHSUM) is the student association for all Health undergraduate students and supports many aspects of the Waterloo experience.
 AHSUM holds social events throughout the terms and offers a number of services for students, which include an exam bank, clothing orders, and resource support.

 In addition to the University's Graduate Student Association, students can connect with classmates via their program's student association:

 - Kinesiology Graduate Student Association (KGSA)

 - Master of Public Health Students' Association (MPHSA)

-- School of Public Health and Health Systems Student Association (SPHHSSA)
+- School of Public Health Sciences Student Association (SPHSSA)

 - Graduate Association of Recreation and Leisure Studies (GARLS)